stephencookdev/speed-measure-webpack-plugin/README.md

 });
 ```

 and you're done!
-SMP will now be printing timing output to the console by default
+SMP will now be printing timing output to the console by default.

+Check out the [examples folder](/examples) for some more examples.

 ## Options